-SC Grants Centre Time Till March 15 To Pay Arrears Of Orop To Pensioners Of Armed Forces - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+SC grants Centre time till March 15 to pay arrears of OROP to pensioners of armed forces - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “Such an exercise has remained to be carried out after the expiry of five years possibly because of the pendency of the present proceedings,” the bench had said, adding, “We accordingly order and direct that in terms of the communication dated November 7, 2015, a re-fixation exercise shall be carried out from July 1, 2019, upon the expiry of five years.

 “Arrears payable to all eligible pensioners of the armed forces shall be computed and paid over accordingly within a period of three months,” it had said.
-(Agencies)

-SC Grants Centre Time Till March 15 To Pay Arrears Of Orop To Pensioners Of Armed Forces
+(PTI)

-New Delhi, Jan 9: The Supreme Court on Monday granted time till March 15 to the Centre for payment of arrears of One Rank-One Pension (OROP) to all eligible pensioners of the armed forces.
+SC grants Centre time till March 15 to pay arrears of OROP to pensioners of armed forces